 Actions within this component seek to ensure rights of local communities in terms of biodiversity, property, information, education, health, development, use of land and natural resources.
-Main actions implemented in 2019 and 2020 were related to promoting openly, transparently and inclusively relations with communities, as well as promoting inclusive growth, paying attention to the development of local communities and specific needs.
-Highlights per action are described as follows:
+Main actions implemented in 2019 and 2020 were related to promote openly, transparently and inclusively relations with communities, as well as to promote inclusive growth, paying attention to the development of local communities and specific needs.
+Highlights, per action are described as follows:

 A14.
 Define and implement the broad and general communication and engagement strategy with communities, having regard to information and consultation needs on project activities and its impacts, and taking into due account vulnerable groups (women, etc.).
 Meetings and informative sessions with local communities are carried out on regular basis, covering mainly social investment topics (education and health).
 During 2019 and 2020, more than 40 meetings were held with local communities.
 However, in 2020, most of these sessions were reduced due to the Covid-19 pandemic.
-Instead, it was possible to carry out a communication campaign related to the coronavirus disease, which included the printing and distribution of brochures, the printing and distribution of coloring books (focused on primary school children), the dissemination of a prevention campaign on a state radio station and the placement of banners with information on prevention measures.
-Concerning the next steps, it is necessary to integrate guidelines on communication concerning A1 Development Project activities and impacts into the Stakeholder Management Plan.
-This year we started the definition of information disclosure in this regard, as well as the definition of modalities of disclosure.
+Instead, it was possible to carry out a communication campaign related to the coronavirus disease, which included the printing and distribution of brochures, the printing and distribution of coloring books (focused to primary school children), the dissemination of a prevention campaign on a state radio station and the placement of banners with information on prevention measures.
+Concerning the next steps, it is necessary to integrate into the Stakeholder Management Plan guidelines on communication concerning A1 Development Project activities and impacts.
+In this year it was started the definition of information disclosure in this regard, as well as the definition of modalities of disclosure.
 These include the use of eni.com website, informative forums among others.